What You Need to Know Before Climbing Kilimanjaro – A Beginner’s Guide

 Uhura Peak!

-This 8-day Lemosho climb is very popular with beginners and because it’s longer than the others it allows for better acclimatization!
+Best Guided Tour via the Lemosho Route: This 8-day Lemosho climb is very popular with beginners and because it’s longer than the others it allows for better acclimatization!
+And it costs $3,450 USD per person.

 This is a descent only route and is used when descending from Lemosho, Machame, Umbwe or Shira ascent routes.
 These routes are linked to the Umbwe Route by the high-level traverse beneath the Southern Icefields, the Kibo South Circuit.

-The longest and the newest route on Mount Kilimanjaro, Northern circuit allows the most acclimatization time.
+The longest and the newest route on Mount Kilimanjaro, the Northern Circuit allows the most acclimatization time.
 Currently, a very limited number of travelers have set foot on this trail.

 The route approaches Mount Kilimanjaro from the west, beginning with a long drive from Moshi to Londorossi Gate.
 It follows the Lemosho route for the first few days.